-4.18 Student ID Cards
+4.19 Student ID Cards

-All students are required to have a student identification card.
-The card can also be used for library borrowing.
-The card may also be useful for students when attending school dances and other activities that require identification.
+All students are required to have a student identification card and carry it with them during the school day.
+The card is used for library borrowing, signing in late, signing out early and toilet passes.
+The card may also be useful for students when attending other activities that require identification.

 The photo for the ID card will be taken on the same day as the school photos.
-School photos for Years 7-12 will be taken early in Term 1, 2022.
+School photos for Years 7-12 will be taken early in Term 1, 2023.

 If students need to replace their ID card, this may be done by contacting the Administration Office.
-The replacement cost is \$5.
+The replacement cost is \$10.